ziad-hsn/cpra/docs/how-to/performance-tuning.md

 2.  **Access Metrics:** The profiling server will be available at `http://localhost:6060/debug/pprof/`.
 3.  **Analyze Worker Pool Metrics:** Pay close attention to the `queue_size` and `worker_count` metrics exposed by the controller.
 If the `queue_size` is consistently high, it indicates that the worker pool is undersized for the current load and SLO target.

 **Tip:** If you observe high CPU utilization but low throughput, consider increasing the `BatchSize` to reduce system overhead.
-If you observe high latency, consider lowering the `SLOTargetMs` (if resources allow) or increasing the `MaxWorkers`.
+If you observe high latency, consider lowering the `SizingSLO` (if resources allow) or increasing the `MaxWorkers`.

 ---